pysal/governance/README.md

 have maintenance permissions on all repositories within the PySAL ecosystem, and reserves the right to commit and merge code across all subpackages.
-The reservation of these rights does not imply maintenance responsibility or editorial authority over any subpackage (save those for which the Council members serve as maintainers) in the ecosystem.
-Rather, the steering committee is permitted to exercise judgement in the adoption of community standards across PySAL, and may initiate and merge any commit related to package infrastructure, documentation, continuous-integration scaffolding, etc. In certain circumstances the council may also initiate and merge pull requests and/or generate a package release.
+The reservation of these rights does not imply maintenance responsibility or editorial authority over any subpackage  in the ecosystem (save those for which the Council members serve as maintainers).
+Rather, the steering committee is permitted to exercise judgment in the adoption of community standards across PySAL, and may initiate and merge any commit related to package infrastructure, documentation, continuous-integration scaffolding, etc. In certain circumstances, the council may also initiate and merge pull requests and/or generate a package release.
 These responsibilities are intended to provide a vehicle for community standardization, not subvert the authority of any package maintainers.